freenas/freenas-docs/userguide/api.rst

 creating a customized script based on this example.
-To test the scripts directly on the %brand% system, create a user account and select an existing volume or dataset for the user's "Home Directory".
-After creating the user, start the SSH service using :menuselection:`Services --> Control Services`.
+To test the scripts directly on the %brand% system, create a user account and select an existing volume or dataset for the user's :guilabel:`Home Directory`.
+After creating the user, start the SSH service using
+:menuselection:`Services --> Control Services`.
 That user will now be able to :command:`ssh` to the IP address of the
 %brand% system to create and run scripts.
 Alternately, scripts can be